ArtifexSoftware/MuPDF.NET/docs/api/outline.rst

    .. attribute:: Title

-      The item's title as a string or `null`.
+      The item's title as a string or *Null*.

-      :type: str
+      :type: string

    .. attribute:: IsOpen